Shirtless Jason Kelce cheers on Travis, Chiefs with Taylor Swift after taking pregame shot with Bills Mafia - Yahoo Sports

 — Nick Wagner (@WagsPhoto) January 21, 2024

-When Travis scored a second-quarter touchdown, Jason howled in delight outside the open window of the box.
-He did with a beer and without a shirt.
+In fact, when Travis scored a second-quarter touchdown, Jason howled in delight outside the open window of the box.
+He did so with a beer and without a shirt.
 The temperature in Buffalo was 21 degrees at the time.

 NO. 1 HYPE MAN!!!!@JasonKelce x @newheightshow pic.twitter.com/S9k3shjOf5